r0m4k/EmotionRecognitionDeepLearning/README.md

 - **Gaming**: Emotion-aware gaming experiences
 - **Research**: Affective computing studies

 Warning: dataset is not included due to its large size.
-Please email me - r.dolgopolyi@acg.edu - if you would like to obtain it.
+Please email me - r.dolgopolyi {at} acg {dot} edu - if you would like to obtain it.